MikeH138/JS-Quiz/README.md

 As well, if the user selects the correct answer, the score will be dynamically updated by adding 5 points.

 But, if the user selects an incorrect answer, their score will not change.
-However, their alloted time left to complete the quiz will be reduced by 10 seconds.
+However, their allotted time left to complete the quiz will be reduced by 10 seconds.

 Once 60 seconds has elapsed, or the user answers all 6 questions, they are taken to the results page.
 Here they will see their score, and be given several options.